MDGSpace-SoC-2023/automated-memer/README.md

 ## Techstack

 ### Flask
 Flask is a web framework written in Python.
 It is lightweight and modular, making it an excellent choice for developing web applications.
-In RetroCraft Hub, Flask is the backbone of the server-side logic, handling HTTP requests, routing, and interacting with the database.
+In Automated Memer, Flask is the backbone of the server-side logic, handling HTTP requests, routing, and interacting with the database.

 ### AJAX and fetch API
 AJAX (Asynchronous JavaScript and XML) is a technique used on the client-side to create dynamic and asynchronous web applications.
 RetroCraft Hub uses AJAX and fetch API to update content on web pages without requiring a full page reload.
 This results in a smoother user experience.I have used this extensively in my client-server comuunication.